vaurasan/courses/cloud-architectures-aws/README.md

 - Using AWS Academy Sandbox & Learner Lab.
 These have limitations to what resources you can deploy, so it is kind of extra educational.
 - Idea is to develop IaC template as the prep tasks progress.
 CloudFormation or Terraform.
 - I chose to work with AWS CloudFormation .yaml template.

+The tasks have a similar structure:

+- Task goals
+- How to implement
+- .yaml template as code (this would work if uploaded as "vpc-santeri-vauramo.yaml" file)